TheThingsNetwork/docs/_content/gateways/kerlink/config.md

 # Configuration

+> If you bought one of these gateways directly from Kerlink, you can apply for access to the [Kerlink Wiki](http://wikikerlink.fr/lora-station) by sending an email to support@kerlink.fr mentioning the serial number of your gateway.
+>
+> If you have access to the Kerlink wiki it is recommended to follow the firmware upgrade and packet forwarder installation steps from there.
+This will ensure you are running the latest and most reliable version.

 ## Configuring packet forwarder

 To configure the gateway, you need to download either [The Things Network's packet forwarder (EU version)](https://github.com/TheThingsNetwork/kerlink-station-firmware/blob/master/dota/dota_thethingsnetwork_v1.3_EU.tar.gz) and [produsb.zip](https://github.com/TheThingsNetwork/kerlink-station-firmware/blob/master/dota/produsb.zip) from our Github.